For slot-fit, watch sessions, and rewind risk

 Use this route when the key question is whether a tutorial, lesson, or replay still fits a real watch window.

-Use another route forLong-book listening or platform-specific help
+Use another route forLong-book listening or platform-specific guidance

 Audiobook planning and YouTube troubleshooting live on separate routes so this page can stay focused on video session decisions.